thecolorblue/beetpress/README.md

 You need three values in your environment for BeetPress to run:

+    PORT (defaults to 80)
-  BPMONGODB (defaults to: 'mongodb://localhost/beetpress') FBCLIENTID (no default; get from developers.facebook.com) FBSECRET (no default; get from developers.facebook.com)
+    BPMONGODB (defaults to: 'mongodb://localhost/beetpress')
+    FBCLIENTID (no default; get from developers.facebook.com)
+    FBSECRET (no default; get from developers.facebook.com)

 Then, use `grunt server` to start up the web server.
 Grunt will recompile and restart the server when files change.